 -Roast for 25-30 minutes until the squash is fork tender and lightly browned.

 -Cut half of the roasted squash into cubes, leaving the best looking pieces intact.
 (The whole pieces will be used for ze festive presentation!)

 -Meanwhile, bring a small saucepan of salted water to a boil.
 Add the farro and cook for about 15 minutes until al dente (please don’t overcook it, people!).
 Strain and set aside until ready to use.

 -Now you’re going to massage some kale!
 Place the chopped kale in a large mixing bowl.
 Whisk the chopped chipotle pepper into the remaining oil mixture and pour it over the kale.
 Using your hands, massage the kale with the dressing for at least 2-3 minutes until it becomes tender and darkens slightly.
 Set aside.

-- Heat a small pan/skillet over medium-high heat.
+-Heat a small pan/skillet over medium-high heat.
 When hot add the pepitas and cook for 1-2, shaking the pan regularly, until they’re lightly browned and smell toasty.

-- Add the diced squash, cooked farro, cilantro and toasted pepitas to the bowl with the massaged kale and toss to combine.
+-Toss to combine.
 Taste and season with a little extra salt and lime juice if necessary.

 -Transfer to a platter or serving dish and top with the remaining roasted squash slices.
 Sprinkle with feta cheese and serve.